 Pests in Gardens and Landscapes

 When soil temperatures warm in spring, the eggs hatch and the young nymphs begin to feed on nearby plants.
 Nymphs readily move to new locations when food supplies disappear.
 Most species molt five to six times before becoming adults and usually have only one generation a year.
-Adult grasshoppers can live 2 to 3 months; they die out when food becomes scarce or when the weather becomes too cold.
-Many grasshoppers are consumed by predators such as birds, blister beetles (which feed on eggs), and robber flies.
-Fungal and bacterial diseases and parasites also kill grasshoppers.
+Adult grasshoppers can live two to three months; they die out when food becomes scarce or when the weather becomes too cold.
+Many predators eat grasshoppers, including birds, blister beetles (which feed on eggs), and robber flies.
+Fungal and bacterial diseases as well as parasites also kill grasshoppers.

-Flint, M. L. 1998.
+REFERENCEFlint, M. L. 1998.
 Pests of the Garden and Small Farm.
 2nd ed.
 Oakland: Univ.
 Calif.
 Agric.
 Nat.
 Res.
 Publ.
 3332.

-Author: M. L. Flint
+Technical Editor: M. L. Flint

 PDF: To display a PDF document, you may need to use a PDF reader.